 COOLING OFF PERIOD: Ordinarily, the district court does not have the authority to grant a divorce until 60 days have elapsed since the filing of the petition.
 This waiting period is generally referred to at the “cooling off” period.
 A court may grant a divorce before 60 days have passed only in rare, special circumstances, your divorce attorney can provide more details on this option.

-MARRIAGE COUNSELING: Although there is a statutory provision allowing the district court to order parties into marriage counseling, it is rarely applied.
+MARRIAGE COUNSELING: Although there is a statutory provision allowing the district court to order parties contemplating divorce into marriage counseling, it is rarely applied.

 RESIDENCY OF THE CHILD: The court will order a residential placement arrangement that is consistent with the best interests of the child.
 It may provide for the child to reside primarily with one parent, or it may provide for the child to split residency between parents.
 Shared residential placement exists when the child spends equal or nearly equal blocks of time with each parent.
 Shared residency requires parents to be extremely cooperative and works best when the parties live in close proximity to each other.
 In extraordinary circumstances, the court may provide for a divided residency scenario in which multiple children of mutual parents are split between their parents’ residences such that the siblings to do reside together.

-CHILD SUPPORT: Child support is determined by Kansas Child Support Guidelines.
+CHILD SUPPORT: Child support during your divorce is determined by the Kansas Child Support Guidelines.
 The guidelines provide a basis for establishing and reviewing child support orders, even those settled by agreement.
-Judges and hearing officers must follow the guidelines, and the court is required to consider all relevant evidence submitted when establishing a child support amount.
+Judges, attorneys and hearing officers must follow the guidelines, and the court is required to consider all relevant evidence submitted when establishing a child support amount.
 A base child support amount is determined based on the gross income of each party.
 Then, adjustments are made based on parenting time and items such as long-distance parenting time costs, health/dental/vision insurance costs, and day care costs.
 Each party must submit a child support worksheet in all contested child support proceedings.

 MAINTENANCE: The divorce decree may award either party an allowance for future support, designated as spousal maintenance (sometimes referred to as alimony), as the court finds just, fair, and equitable.
 Maintenance may be ordered in periodic payments, a lump sum, a percentage of earnings, or on any other basis established by the court.
 In determining an award of spousal maintenance, the court will generally consider the length of the marriage, the parties’ needs and ability to pay, the earning capacity of each party, the ages of the parties, whether there are children of the marriage, and whether one party contributed to the education or career of the other party during the marriage.
 The court cannot enter an award of spousal maintenance exceeding 121 months of its own accord.
 Upon agreement of the parties, the court can enter an award of spousal maintenance exceeding 121 months.
 Kansas does not have formal guidelines for establishing spousal maintenance but Johnson, Douglas, and Shawnee Counties have established their own judicial guidelines that they follow and our quality divorce attorneys are extremely familiar/knowledgeable with all the different district guidelines in the state of Kansas.

-PROPERTY DIVISION: Kansas statute directs that “the decree shall divide the real and personal property of the parties, including any retirement and pension plans, whether owned by either spouse prior to marriage, acquired by either spouse in the spouse’s own right after marriage or acquired by the spouses’ joint efforts, by: (A) a division of the property in kind; (B) awarding the property or part of the property to one of the spouses and requiring the other to pay a just and proper sum or (C) ordering a sale of the property, under conditions prescribed by the court, and dividing the proceeds of the sale.”
+PROPERTY DIVISION: During your divorce proceedings Kansas statute directs that “the decree shall divide the real and personal property of the parties, including any retirement and pension plans, whether owned by either spouse prior to marriage, acquired by either spouse in the spouse’s own right after marriage or acquired by the spouses’ joint efforts, by: (A) a division of the property in kind; (B) awarding the property or part of the property to one of the spouses and requiring the other to pay a just and proper sum or (C) ordering a sale of the property, under conditions prescribed by the court, and dividing the proceeds of the sale.”
 All of the assets and debts owned by the parties, individually or jointly, at the time the divorce is filed comprise the “marital estate.”
 The court is required to make an equitable division of the marital estate, which does not necessarily mean an “equal” division.
 Although the court will generally award each party the separate property he or she owned prior to marriage and divide that property acquired during the marriage, it is possible that separate property will be included in the court’s division.
 Division of debt is treated in the same manner.
 If one party brought debt into the marriage, that debt may be carved out of the debt pool and awarded to the originating party.
 Generally, joint debt accumulated during the marriage will be divided between the parties.
 It is important to be aware that one party’s status as the primary wage earner during the marriage will not result in an unequal division of the marital estate.
 Your qualified divorce attorney will be able to help with the negotiation and appeals process during the divorce proceedings.

 DISCOVERY: Discovery is the process of gathering information and documents concerning the issues involved in the divorce.
 Each party can submit written discovery to the other party requiring the production of relevant case documents and may require the other party to answer written questions under oath regarding case issues.
 Either party may take the other party’s deposition or may depose other relevant witnesses.
 Not all cases require extensive discovery and those that do are generally cases involving larger marital estates or contested custody, residency, or parenting time disputes.

 TRIAL: If the parties are unable to resolve all the issues in their case, remaining issues may be presented to the court by each individuals divorce lawyer for resolution.
 Each party may call witnesses to testify and may introduce exhibits to support his or her position.
-The court will make a finding on each contested issue, and the court’s decision will be included in the decree of divorce.
+The court will make a finding on each contested issue, and the court’s decision will be included in the decree of divorce to all parties.

 DECREE OF DIVORCE: The Journal Entry of Judgment and Decree of Divorce is the document that dissolves the bonds of matrimony and grants the divorce.
 The decree generally includes final parenting plan provisions establishing legal custody, residency and parenting time, child support provisions, maintenance, division of the parties’ marital estate, and other issues presented to the court for determination.
 Once the decree is filed with the district court clerk, the divorce is finalized.
 Although the parenting plan is commonly referred to as a “permanent parenting plan,” the court retains continuing jurisdiction over all child-related issues (legal custody, residency, parenting time, and child support) until the child is 18 years of age or later in some child support situations after the divorce has been finalized.